Cross-Validation with Antithetic Gaussian Randomization: Generalization of our method with randomized sufficient statistics

-The second expectation in our estimand, $\EE{n^{-1/2}\log h_n(Y_n)}$, can be easily estimated by $n^{-1/2}\log h_n(Y_n)$.
-The first expectation is taken over $T_n$ and $\tilde T_n$, which are asymptotically normal with identity covariance.
-Thus, the problem reduces to a form analogous to the normal means example discussed earlier, except that $T_n$ is not exactly normal but asymptotically normal.
+Note that the second expectation in our estimand, $\EE{n^{-1/2}\log h_n(\tilde Y_n)}$, can be easily estimated by $n^{-1/2}\log h_n(Y_n)$.
+The first expectation requires an appropriate estimator.
+However, it is taken over $T_n$ and $\tilde T_n$, which are asymptotically normal vectors with identity covariance.
+Consequently, the problem reduces to a form analogous to the normal means problem discussed earlier, except that $T_n$ is not exactly normal but asymptotically normal.